polifonia-project/folk_ngram_analysis/README.md

 - To ingest a corpus in ABC Notation format, first install the ABC2MIDI external dependency, which can be downloaded directly [here](https://ifdo.ca/~seymour/runabc/abcMIDI-2022.06.14.zip).
 For information on ABC2MIDI, please see the project [documentation](https://abcmidi.sourceforge.io).

-- Convert from ABC Notation to MIDI by running the ```./FoNN/abc_ingest.py``` script.
+- If ingesting a corpus in ABC Notation, first convert to MIDI by running the ```./FoNN/abc_ingest.py``` script.
 This preliminary step uses ABC2MIDI to encode a specific 'beat stress model' into the MIDI output, which is used later in the workflow to filter data for rhythmically-accented notes.
 Such higher-level representation of melody is of particular interest in the study of Irish and related European & North American folk musics.

-- The workflow from here onwards is the same for corpora originating in all formats.
+- The workflow from here onwards is the same for corpora originating in all formats: if a corpus does not originate in ABC Notation, please skip to section 1.1.

 ## 1. FoNN - FOlk _N_-gram aNalysis: running the tools